Money Electric: The Bitcoin Mystery: Reception

 The film was widely covered favorably in the press.

 Much of the coverage emphasized the credible public interest of Hoback’s journalistic investigation including Satoshi’s identity: noting wallets associated with Satoshi total around 1 million BTC or roughly six percent of total circulation, and presumed to be in his or her control, posing a risk to Bitcoin’s value.

-Coverage also cited crypto's powerful DC lobby, its impact on global economic policy, and the potential role of its investors could play the 2024 US Presidential election.
+Coverage also cited crypto's powerful D.C. lobby, its impact on global economic policy, and the potential role its investors could play the 2024 U.S. Presidential election.

 Coverage states that if Satoshi offloaded their stash, it could be “disastrous” for Bitcoin’s price and that Bitcoin’s stability relies on the “assumption that Satoshi and his coins are gone forever,” citing Coinbase SEC filings which state that “public identification of Satoshi was an outstanding risk.”

 It was said that the Bitcoin community is incentivized to keep Satoshi anonymous, but commentators emphasized there could be concern for any public figures who became suspects including from the unwanted invasion of their privacy.

 Hoback’s investigation and others were also likened to Gen Z’s version of “Who killed Jimmy Hoffa” and “What Happened to D.B.
 Cooper?”

-Peter Todd's Reaction
+In April 2026, The New York Times published an investigation that also named Adam Back as its leading Satoshi Nakamoto candidate.

+Responses from Subjects

+Adam Back denied being Satoshi Nakamoto during the film.
+He later commented favorably on the documentary overall, stating on X that it accurately explained Bitcoin to a general audience.

-After the film's release, Peter Todd criticized Hoback, describing the film's theory as "coincidence-based conspiracy thinking".
+Peter Todd does not outright deny being Satohi Nakamoto in the film, but calls the theory "ludicrous."
+After the film's release, Todd denied the claim and criticized Hoback, describing the film's theory as "coincidence-based conspiracy thinking".
 In late October 2024, Wired reported that Todd had gone into hiding.
 The next day Todd retweeted an image of him giving a presentation at a conference, saying Wireds claim was an exaggeration.

+Hoback has said the film does not contain definitive proof of Nakamoto's identity, but "present[s] a hell of a case", and that viewers should draw their own conclusions.